Loudon Wainwright III: Career

 He appeared as a musical guest on Saturday Night Live in the first season's fifth episode, which was hosted by Robert Klein and broadcast on November 15, 1975.
 He performed "Bicentennial" and "Unrequited to the Nth Degree".

 Wainwright has said that, like many of his contemporaries, he was inspired musically by seeing Bob Dylan at the Newport Folk Festival in 1963.
 He was one of many young folk singers tagged as the "new Dylan" in the early 1970s, a fact that he later ruefully satirized in his song "Talking New Bob Dylan" from the album History (1992).

 Wainwright was a judge for the fourth annual AIM Independent Music Awards.

-The singer entered a period of deep depression following the death of his mother in 1997 and believed he could never write again.
-Retreating to his mother's cabin in the woods, he underwent therapy and gradually recovered, eventually recording Last Man on Earth in 2001.
+Following the death of his mother in 1997, Wainwright went through a period of severe depression and stopped writing music.
+He returned to the family home in Katonah, New York, where he remained for about 18 months.
+He later said that therapy and medication helped him recover, after which he began writing songs again.
+The songs he wrote following his mother's death became the basis for his album Last Man on Earth, which was released by Red House Records in 2001.

 Wainwright and musician Joe Henry composed the music for the 2007 Judd Apatow film Knocked Up.
 In addition to composing the soundtrack, Wainwright appeared in the film in a supporting role as the protagonists' obstetrician.
 He has also composed music for the new theatre production of Carl Hiaasen's Lucky You, which premiered at the 2008 Edinburgh Festival Fringe.

+In 2017, Wainwright released his autobiography, Liner Notes: On Parents & Children, Exes & Excess, Death & Decay, and a Few of My Other Favorite Things.